life-itself/web3/guide/index.md

 title: Guide to Crypto and Web3
 ---

 Big claims are being made for the potential of crypto and web3.
-We have engaged in a multi-month project of [rigorous research and analysis](https://coggle.it/diagram/Yh-L7j5DfRykGi7e/t/web3-what-is-the-evaluation-polarizing-way-as-possible) in order to make sense of these claims.
+We have engaged in a [multi-month project of research and analysis](about) to make sense of these claims.

 We have spoken with technologists, economists, computer scientists, crypto skeptics and crypto enthusiasts.
-We have sought first to establish  hat is being claimed and the higher aspirations these claims speak to.
-Second, to evaluate these claims: do they hold up to scrutiny, what are the associated risks, and are there alternatives?
+Our work has divided into two parts.
+First, to establish what is being claimed, and the higher aspirations these claims speak to.
+For example, that crypto and web3 can democratize finance with the deeper aspiration of a fairer and/or more innovative economy.

+Second, we have provided a detailed evaluation of each claim setting out reasons for thinking it true or false as well as any associated risks or alternative approaches to the same goal.

-It is important that we, as individuals, organizations, and society more broadly, make good choices about this emerging technology.
-We must decide whether to support, improve or curb it, how to allocate our resources effectively, and how we can make these decisions and take action in a constructive, intersectional and depolarizing way.
+It is important that we make good choices about this emerging technology.
+We must decide whether to support, improve or curb it.
+Decide how to allocate our resources effectively.
+And finally,  to make these choices and take action in a constructive, intersectional and depolarizing way.

 The culmination of our sense-making effort is this guide.
 The guide starts with a basic introduction to the key concepts related to crypto and web3.
 The main part of the guide is organized by aspiration.
-Under each aspiration can be found the associated claim(s) with a brief description of the claim and our evaluation along with Links to further detail, related concepts, FAQs and a reading list.
+Under each aspiration can be found the associated claim(s) with a brief description of the claim and our evaluation along with links to further detail, related concepts, FAQs and a reading list.

 # Contents